JanssenProject/jans/docs/admin/planning/platform-goal.md

 Janssen Project tackles the most challenging security requirements.
-This means keeping current with OpenID and FIDO self-certifications, creating distributions that enabling conformance with FIPS 140-2, and implementing best practices for software development.
+This means keeping current with OpenID and FIDO self-certifications, creating distributions that enables conformance with FIPS 140-2, and implementing best practices for software development.

 Janssen Project is unapologetically Java.
 The reason is simple: Java has the